State constitutions in the United States

 In the United States of America, each state has its own written constitution.
 The Supremacy Clause of the Constitution of the United States (Article VI, Clause 2) establishes that the Constitution, federal laws made pursuant to it, and treaties made under the authority of the United States, constitute the "supreme Law of the Land", and thus take priority over any conflicting state laws.
 It provides that state courts are bound by, and state constitutions subordinate to, the supreme law.

 The Tenth Amendment to the United States Constitution (part of the Bill of Rights) provides that "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."
 The Guarantee Clause of Article 4 of the Constitution states that "The United States shall guarantee to every State in this Union a Republican Form of Government."
 These two provisions indicate states did not surrender their wide latitude to adopt a constitution, the fundamental documents of state law, when the U.S. Constitution was adopted.

 State constitutions are much longer than the United States Constitution, which only contains 4,543 words.
 State constitutions are all longer than 8,000 words because they are more detailed regarding the day-to-day relationships between government and the people.
 The shortest is the Constitution of Vermont, adopted in 1793 and currently 8,295 words long.
-The longest was Alabama's sixth constitution, ratified in 1901, about 345,000 words long, but rewritten in 2022.
+The longest is Alabama's constitution, rewritten in 2022, at about 370,000 words long.
 Both the federal and state constitutions are organic texts: they are the fundamental blueprints for the legal and political organizations of the United States and the states, respectively.